mikeybanez/react-quiz-maker/README.md

 My file organization structure currently puts globally reusable components (such as `<TextInput>`) into `src/components`; however, components specific to a Page, even if repeatedly used in that page, should belong to `src/pages/SpecificPage`.

+`<TransitionButton>` is specifically created to show (at least in code) some way of handling loading and error states, as required in the specifications --- even if this is not easily visible when using locally hosted backend.
+I'm sure artificially slowing down responses will help with this.

 Until such time as we detect performance issues by profiling the app, we do not prematurely need to optimize the app with `useCallback()` or memoization of components.

 ## External State (API)

 We're using Tanstack query to help handle external state.
-It's important to note that to promote reusability of the same query across the app, we're making our own custom hooks under `src/hooks` to minimize repetition of code and to ensure we're avoiding typos with the query key.
+It's important to note that to promote reusability of the same query across the app, we're making our own custom hooks under `src/hooks` to minimize repetition of code and to ensure we're avoiding typos with the query key, or paths, etc.

 Given the shape of the backend API, the frontend mimics these routes and tries to aim for a good balancing act between persisting the user's partial work vs. limiting the number of network requests.
 For example, once a new question is added to the current quiz in Quiz Builder, a new question is immediately created through `POST /quizzes/:id/questions`.
 Similarly, when a question is deleted, the `DELETE` call is immediately invoked.
 However, we do not keep updating (through `PATCH /questions/:id`) every time the user makes a small change, such as changing the prompt or the correct answer.
 The user can press the [`Save Changes to Question`] button to save partial work.